tomcur/phone-camera-upload/README.md

 This places phone-camera-upload's executables in `./result/bin`.

 # Usage
-Copy `./config/phone-camera-upload.json.example` to `$HOME/.config/phone-camera-upload/config.json` and edit it with your WebDAV details.
+Copy `./config/phone-camera-upload.json.example` to

-The script is hardcoded to upload media in `~/syncthing/oneplus-a3003-camera/Camera` to the WebDAV server.
+`$HOME/.config/phone-camera-upload/config.json` and edit it with your remote details.

+The script is hardcoded to upload media in `~/syncthing/oneplus-a3003-camera/Camera` to the configured remote.
 It stores file names of successful uploads in `~/.local/share/phone-camera-upload`.

 To start the script, run: